A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Discussion

 \subsection{Conclusion}

-There has been a great deal of interest in the aftereffects of inhibition on the estimation of SSRT in the SST literature from early 1990s.
-This study addressed the problem in part and presented a two-sate mixture model of SSRT distribution by considering the prior trial type with results consistent with results of the constant SSRT index in the literature \cite{I14}.
-Given the consistency of results across constant index and non-constant random variable contexts, the researchers are recommended considering mixture SSRT distribution $(SSRT_{Mixture})$ as the most informative estimation of the latency of stopping.
+There has been a great deal of interest in the aftereffects of inhibition on the estimation of SSRT in the SST literature from the early 1990s.
+This study addressed the problem in part and presented a two-state mixture model of SSRT distribution by considering the prior trial type with results consistent with the constant SSRT index results in the literature \cite{I14}.
+The results were consistent across constant index and non-constant random variable contexts in term of the algebraic directions of the comparisons.
+Moreover, more information was used from the same SST data in the newly proposed mixture estimation method versus the current single estimation method.
+The vital assumption introduced in this work was relaxed in the newly proposed mixture estimation method.
+Given these advantages, the researchers are recommended considering mixture SSRT distribution $(SSRT_{Mixture})$ as the most informative estimation of the latency of stopping.